STATE PARTNERSHIP AGREEMENT GRANTS: Program Description

 - Services to the field, including workshops, conferences, convenings, publications, professional leadership development, technical assistance, or online resources

-- Development of peer-to-peer networks of experienced and emerging arts leaders.
+- Development of peer-to-peer professional networks of experienced and emerging arts leaders.

-- Projects that include planning, capacity building, infrastructure, and training that supports an organization’s capacity to respond to current events.
+- Projects that include planning, capacity and infrastructure building, and training that supports an organization’s capacity to respond to current events

 Research: Support projects that produce research, statistics, and general information about the arts for the benefit of the arts sector and beyond.
 Activities may include, but are not limited to:

 - Support for research projects and programs about the value and impact of the arts

 - Support for arts research infrastructure and capacity building